uscensusbureau/fismatic/parser.md

 ## Running

 1. Download an SSP as a `.docx` based on the [FedRAMP template](https://www.fedramp.gov/templates/).
+   - The [Azure Blueprint FedRAMP High SSP](https://www.microsoft.com/en-us/trustcenter/compliance/fedramp) is a good one to test with.
 1. Execute the script from within the virtual environment.

    ```sh